History of Buddhism in India: Notable figures

-Atiśa lived during the 11th century and was one of the major figures in the spread of Mahayana and Vajrayana Buddhism in Asia and inspired Buddhist thought from Tibet to Sumatra.
+Atiśa, who lived during the 11th century, a major figures in the spread of Mahayana and Vajrayana Buddhism in Asia, inspiring Buddhist thought from Tibet to Sumatra.

 In the Edicts of Ashoka, Ashoka mentions the Hellenistic kings of the period as a recipient of his Buddhist proselytism.
 The Mahavamsa describes emissaries of Ashoka, such as Dharmaraksita, as leading Greek ("Yona") Buddhist monks, active in Buddhist proselytism.